BryanAG-Kcts/portfolio-kcts/src/content/about/en.md

 ---
-title: Get to know me better
+title: Get to Know me Better
-sub: My principles
+sub: 👋 My principles
 cv: Check my CV
 contact: Contact me
 cards:
   [
-    { title: 'Quality Focus', icon: 'quality', content: 'Lorem lorem lorem' }, { title: 'Time Management', icon: 'time', content: 'Lorem lorem lorem' }, {
+    {
+      title: Quality Focus,
+      icon: quality,
+      content: "Quality over quantity.
+I'm very meticulous about details."
+    },
+    {
+      title: Time Management,
+      icon: time,
+      content: I have my agenda ready and organized to complete my tasks.
+    },
+    {
-      title: 'Reliable Communication',
+      title: Reliable Communication,
-      icon: 'communication',
+      icon: communication,
-      content: 'Lorem lorem lorem'
+      content: 'I will be respectful, kind, tolerant and transparent with you.'
     }
   ]
 ---

-My full name is Bryan David Álvarez Galvis, systems engineering student, lover of web development, programming and cacti.
-Tired of spending my time looking for and using third-party tools and software, I now create utilities for myself as well as for everyone.

-I am a leader in my own university project, together with my team, we came in second place in the UFPSO junior category classroom project invention fair.

-I hope you have been interested in my work and my experience.
+Hello!
+I'm **Bryan David Álvarez Galvis**, a student about to complete my **Systems Engineering degree at UFPSO** (Ocaña, Colombia).

+I love everything related to the **JavaScript** ecosystem, especially the visual aspect, because I enjoy creating interactive and enjoyable interfaces. _I'm so glad you've made it this far and are reading this right now 🙌_.
+I hope you enjoy exploring my portfolio as much as I enjoyed creating it.

+If you'd like to learn more about my academic and professional career, I invite you to **check out my resume**.
+I've had the opportunity to work on projects that go beyond programming; _not everything is code._